septentrio-gnss/PointOneCorrectionsWithSeptentrio/osr/README.md

 </div>

-## Option 2: Using a Raspberry Pi and the Polaris library and API
+## Option 2: Using a Raspberry Pi and the Polaris library API
 ### POLARIS API

 The Polaris API is a Point One Software library which allows connection to the Polaris Server.
 It has the advantages that it might support other data services in the future and is also optimized for communications.
 In this case the library needs to be run in an external CPU, as example in a Raspberry Pi.
 The instructions below help to understand how this protocol is implemented.